 Fast Facts to Know Me Better

-- I’m a 32-year-old southerner with a creative spirit and an old soul who loves to write and create things on almost any level.
+- I’m a 33-year-old southerner with a creative spirit and an old soul who loves to write and create things on almost any level.

 - I graduated with a B.S. in Nutrition Science and Dietetics and am a certified nutritionist who creates healthy recipes to share here on The Soulful Spoon.
 I am also a freelance writer on plant-based nutrition and health.

 - Two of my favorite memories as a child include being in the kitchen with my mom as she cooked dinner and going to the grocery store with her every single week.
-My love for food, shopping for food, and preparing food is all thanks to her!
+My passion for food, shopping for food, and preparing food is all thanks to her.

-- There is nothing I love more than fresh fruits and veggies, but I also admit that I love pure, dark chocolate as much as I love my greens.
-I (may) also have a slight obsession with oatmeal/porridge, smoothies, and my blender(s).
+- I (may) also have a slight obsession with oatmeal/porridge, smoothies, and my blender(s).
 I’m convinced there’s (almost) nothing a Vitamix can’t do! 🙂

 - My favorite ways to move my body are long daily walks, yoga, stretching, light weights, and sometimes I do Pilates.
 I consider fitness the most powerful form of medicine for my brain and body outside of healthy food.

-- I’m a former model who left the modeling industry at age 22 to pursue her true loves of healthy living, writing and spreading the message about health and nutrition.
+- I’m a former model who left the modeling industry at age 22 to pursue her true passion for healthy living, writing, and spreading the message about health and nutrition.
 It hasn’t been easy, but it feels more natural to me and has greatly enhanced my wellness journey while also helping me focus on beauty from the inside out.

 - I have been a writer since age 7 when I began writing my own books as a hobby.
 I’m a total introvert and writing has always been a huge way for me to express myself.